Go with the Mountain Flow

 Photo: Sara Rönne

-Test trail running in Åre and find your flow on the mountain.
-Run through lush mountain birch forest, take a leap over the rippling mountain streams and look out over the mountain peaks on the horizon.
-Running through the mountains doesn’t just have to be about timberline and trails with high altitudes.
-Here are five great tips for powerful trail running with loads of highlights along the way.
+Try trail running in Åre and find your flow.
+Run through lush mountain birch forests, take leaps over the rippling mountain streams and catch the stunning views of the far-away mountain peaks.
+Running in the mountains doesn’t just have to be about timberline and trails with high altitudes.
+Here are our recommendations for powerful trail running with loads of highlights along the way.

-Wooden planks are laid out on wetlands and other mounds that often get muddy are convenient for those who run – but also protect the ground from wear and tear.
-Stick to these as best as you can and avoid the really wet trails when it’s been raining.
-And if you see reindeer on the path – avoid disturbing them and choose a different route.
+Please note: The trails are laid with boardwalks on wetlands and other mounds that have a tendency to be wet.
+These are convenient for runners but also protect the ground from wear and tear.
+Stick to the boardwalks as best as you can and avoid running on wet trails (for example, after a rainfall).
+It’s also common to see reindeer on and around the trails.
+Please keep your distance, avoid disturbance and, if possible, choose a different route.
+Thank you!

 Stendalsrundan